fcbg-platforms/eeg-cardio-audio-sleep/README.md

 sudo apt-get install libusb-1.0-0-dev portaudio19-dev libasound2-dev libsdl2-2.0-0
 ```

-The user should have elevated priviledges, either directly or through a group,
+The user should have elevated privileges, either directly or through a group,
 e.g. `psychopy`:

 ```